skmirajulislam/JourneyCusine/README.md

 👤 Personalized User Interaction: Enabled user registration, login, and hotel/listing management such as reservations and hosting hotels.
 Based on user role user can create a list or reserve a place.
 All of user listing/reservations can be controlled from personalized dashboard.

+# Production Server Down issue
+Dear User,

+I hope this message finds you well.

+We have received many query regarding the functionality of our website.
+After a thorough review, we have identified that the backend server is currently down, which may be affecting certain functionalities.
+Our technical team is actively working to resolve this issue as quickly as possible.

+We apologize for any inconvenience this may cause and appreciate your patience.
+All other aspects of the website are functioning correctly.

+Additionally, the code provided in our GitHub repository is fully updated and can be deployed if you wish to handle the deployment yourself.
+Please note that our backend cloud service subscription has expired, which is causing a delay in the deployment process.

+Unfortunately, due to a lack of funding, we will also be shutting down the website's frontend.
+We are exploring options to secure the necessary resources to bring the entire platform back online in the near future.

+If you have any further questions or need additional assistance, please do not hesitate to contact us.

+Thank you for your understanding.

+Best regards,

+JourneyCusine

 ## Features:

 **User-friendly Interface:** A sleek and intuitive design that ensures users can easily navigate and find the perfect accommodation.